OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 This can be tested by modifying the signature algorithm (`alg`) in the JWT header to `none`, and resubmitting the JWT.

-Some implementation try and avoid this by blacklisting the use of the `none` algorithm.
+Some implementation try and avoid this by explicitly blocking the use of the `none` algorithm.
 If this is done in a case-insensitive way, it may be possible to bypass by specifying an algorithm such as `NoNe`.

 ### Weak HMAC Keys